slazarov/python-bittrex-autosell/README.md

 It is used in the cases when you want to auto sell a specific coin for another, but there is no direct market, so you have to use an intermediate market.

+### Disclaimer

+*I am not associated with Bittrex.
+Use the library at your own risk, I don't bear any responsibility if you end up losing your money.*

+*The code is licensed under the MIT license.
+Please consider the following message:*
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE

 # Why use it?:
 The tool is mostly geared to miners who are mining a given coin but want to hold another one.